dgkim5360/dgkim5360.github.io/_posts/2017-09-27-basics-of-python-coroutines.md

 'GEN_CLOSED'
 ```

-## Coroutines can return via the exception (Python3.4+)
+## Coroutines can return via the exception
 We visit the `averager` again, but in this stage it does not yield every single incremental average but returns the final average.
+From Python 3.4+ it is possible for coroutines to be able to return.

 ```python
 from collections import namedtuple

 Result = namedtuple('Result', 'count average')

 @coroutine